Done the Impossible: Release

 The film was released as a DVD with more than five hours of additional interviews, as well as various bonus features.
 The main feature was also released as a torrent under a noncommercial Creative Commons license.

 Reception

 IGN Reviewer Eric Goldman noted "It's fun to see the interviews and the joy the show has brought to many....
 The extras are well done and informative, in some ways doing a much better job than the documentary of presenting facts about the series to a novice, who doesn't know a Companion from an Operative."

 Adam Arseneau of DVD Verdict describes it as "the ultimate expression of fanboy love" and explains that the film is more about the fan community than a documentary about Firefly itself.
 He warns "this one is for fans only.
 Even then, it's a bit obsessive at times", but as a fan himself he enjoyed it.
+Scott Weinberg of eFilmCritic gave the film a positive review, writing that it was "an unapologetically geeky love-fest for one of the newest and most ardent fanbases on the planet: The Browncoats.
+Done the Impossible is basically a love letter from the fanbase to the fanbase, and I think it's pretty darn cool."